Preparing for a Healthy Pregnancy

 Consider genetic testing

 Talk to your doctor about whether to have screening tests for diseases that are passed down through your family (genetic disorders).
 You may want to have a screening test if you or your partner has a family history of genetic disorders or if certain genetic disorders are more common among people of your racial or ethnic background.
-Some screenings for genetic disorders include:
+Screenings for genetic disorders include those for:

 eMedicineHealth Medical Reference from Healthwise